How do you support children during COVID-19?

 Home and school visits will last about an hour, depending on needs.
 I will make sure that you/the teacher get what you hoped for from a visit before I leave.

 If you are interested in assessment and therapy please contact me so we can discuss the fee on a case-to-case basis.

-Assessments include a session in the clinic, a school/nursery visit or a home visit, and a written a report at the end of the assessment.
+Assessments include a session in the clinic, a school/nursery visit or a home visit, and a zoom or phone conversation with you to explain my findings.

 The fee for a home session and a clinic session is the same.

 What geographical area do you cover?

 I cover a radius of 3 miles around Essex Rd station in Islington without an additional charge for travel.